 Students who are enrolled at least half-time at an eligible school, are a U.S. citizen or eligible non-citizen, and meet other requirements can receive financial aid through the Free Application for Federal Student Aid (FAFSA®).

-According to the College Board, the average cost for undergraduate students attending a four-year private nonprofit institution was $38,070 during the 2021-2022 school year.
+According to Education Data Initiative, the average cost for undergraduate students attending a four-year private nonprofit institution is $38,768 in tuition and fees per year.
 For students attending in-state public four year institutions, the average is $9,678 in tuition alone.
 Living on campus bumps these numbers up to $55,840 and $26,027 per year, respectively.